 Spain

-Depositing articles in an open access repository in is regulated at a national level by Act14/2011, June 1, for Science, Technology and Innovation, establishes in its article 37 entitled Dissemination in Open Access the following points:
+Depositing articles in an open access repository in is regulated at a national level by Act17/2022, September 5, which amends Act14/2011, June 1, for Science, Technology and Innovation, establishes in its article 37 entitled Dissemination in Open Access the following points:

 -